gbcundall/LegalEdge/README.md

 This plugin is free to use and modify by anyone.
 The GitHub repository is also free to use and change.

-## Team behind Ally – AI Contract Assistant
+## Team behind LegalEdge – AI Contract Assistant

 - **Esther Dediashvili** – Senior Solution Specialist – AI Global Black Belt, EMEA
 - **Lior Armiev** – Senior Technical Specialist​ – AI Global Black Belt, EMEA